eddie-knight/RpgDB/README.md

 This is a simple database builder, designed to process JSON files and drop them in to a static GameObject database for use in RPG style games.

-The following README is simply development notes for reference.
+The following README contains development notes for reference.

 ## Requirements